ccnawrocki/sootchr/README.md

 # sootchr
-Survey of operations for spatial transcriptomics characterization and analysis
+Spatial Omics Operations for Trancriptional CHaracterization and Regression